 Leading at Colgate

 For student groups, Get Involved serves as the central hub for information for student leaders and any student seeking to join a community.
 Student leaders may use Get Involved to apply for funding, advertise meetings, communicate with members, and record group documents.
 Recognized organizations must keep an active roster on their page to be eligible for Budget Allocation Committee funding.
-If you need help or have questions about your group, please contact your Student Organization Adviser.
+If you need help or have questions about your group, please contact your Student Organization Adviser or review the Student Organization Handbook.

-The Center for Leadership and Student Involvement is not just for leaders of student organizations.
-CLSI sponsors the Student Leadership Development Fund, which supports individual student interest in unique opportunities.
+The Office of Student Involvement is not just for leaders of student organizations.
+OSI sponsors the Student Leadership Development Fund, which supports individual student interest in unique opportunities.
 Previous recipients have attended coaching clinics, diversity and inclusion conferences, and worked with non-profit and non-governmental initiatives.

 Wondering how to recruit new members, bring your favorite speaker to campus, or anything in between?
 Every student group on campus has an adviser to help them manage their organization, plan events, and build community.
 Student organization advisers play an important role in campus life by offering continuity and encouragement for groups, while connecting them more closely with the university.